Scottish Cat Breeds Explained

 If you are looking for a cool cat to slay your cat pictures on the gram, they’ll do it.
 They are famous; they strike exciting poses for the camera.
 And that’s on their good side.

 However, these breeds of cats are relatively more expensive.
-And it only makes sense because celebrities are famous too.
+And it only makes sense because celebrities are famous, too.

 The Governing Council of the Cat Fancy banned Scottish folds in the UK in the 1970s.
 They feared some genetic challenges, like deafness; however, they were wrong.

 But, because of their fold, you must check their ears regularly to ward off infections or parasites, like termites.
-Once they show signs of irritation on the ears, that’s your cue to take a look.
+Once they show signs of irritation in the ears, that’s your cue to take a look.
 They also have a near-high tendency to shed their coats often.

 Genetically, they are prone to health issues like heart disease and degenerative joint disease.